 Dr. Chad Deal primarily focuses on the cosmetic surgery for the body.
 He also specializes in noninvasive treatments, including laser and light therapies and injectables.
-He is certified by the American Board of Surgery and the American Board of Cosmetic Surgery.
+He is triple board certified by the American Board of Surgery, the American Board of Cosmetic Surgery and American Board of Facial Plastics.
 He serves as a Board examiner and member of the Written Exam Committee for ABCS and on the Fellowship Committee for AACS.

 Dr. Vincent Gardner focuses on vein procedures.
 He is the medical director and owner of The Vein Institute located on the third floor at Southern Surgical Arts.
-Dr. Gardner is certified by the American Board of Venous and Lymphatic Medicine.
+Dr. Gardner is certified by the American Board of Venous and Lymphatic Medicine, the American Board of Surgery, the American Board of Cosmetic Surgery, and the American Board of Facial Plastics.
 He is also a former fellow in facial and body cosmetic surgery, trained by Dr. Nease and Dr. Deal here at Southern Surgical Arts.
 It was here that Dr. Gardner chose cosmetic surgery as his career focus.
 He also serves as an ABCS Board examiner.

 Dr. Carey Nease is Southern Surgical Arts’ AACS Fellowship Director and a Board examiner and trustee of the American Board of Cosmetic Surgery.
 Trained as an artist before becoming a surgeon, Dr. Nease uses his exceptional aesthetic abilities to focus on the face and neck.
-He is certified by the American Board of Facial Plastic and Reconstructive Surgery and the American Board of Otolaryngology.
+He is certified by the American Board of Facial Plastic and Reconstructive Surgery, the American Board of Otolaryngology, and the American Board of Cosmetic Surgery.
 He has trained fellows who are general surgeons, head and neck surgeons, and plastic surgeons.

 The one-year fellowship runs from July 1 through June 30 of the following year.
 Applications should be submitted one year in advance to the American Academy of Cosmetic Surgery requesting R. Chad Deal, MD and Carey Nease, MD as your Reference #3 General Cosmetic Surgery Fellowship Program Director.